kebasaa/pyucache/Readme.md

 1. Bluetooth advertising is started via button press or other means.
 2. The script scans for Apogee Bluetooth devices by searching for the Apogee Company Identifier 0x0644 in the Manufacturer Specific Data portion of the Advertising packet.
 3. The Alias of the Apogee Bluetooth device can be read in the Scan Response Data.
-The central device could display the Alias in a list of available Apogee Bluetooth devices.
+The script could display the Alias in a list of available Apogee Bluetooth devices.
-4. The central device connects to an Apogee Bluetooth device.
+4. The script connects to an Apogee Bluetooth device.
 5. Once connected, the Current Time Characteristic should be checked (read) and updated (written) if not accurate.
 6. The Alias Characteristic can be used to give the device a name for reference.
-This name will show up in advertising packets when the central device is scanning for Apogee Bluetooth devices.
+This name will show up in advertising packets when the script is scanning for Apogee Bluetooth devices.
 7. The Sensor ID Characteristic can be read to find out which sensor to expect data from.
 It can also be changed to another sensor as needed.
 8. Coefficients need to be programmed for some sensors using Coefficients1 and Coefficients2 Characteristics.
 9. Calibration can be done for some sensors using the Calibration Characteristic.